fiws/clu/README.md

 * zero downtime restarts
 * restarts workers one after another (to prevent performance hit)
+* add or remove workers on the fly

 ## Usage
 1. `npm install --save clu`